maxmind/GeoIP2-dotnet/index.md

 install-package MaxMind.GeoIP2
 ```

+## IP Geolocation Usage ##

+IP geolocation is inherently imprecise.
+Locations are often near the center of
+the population.
+Any location provided by a GeoIP2 database or web service
+should not be used to identify a particular address or household.

 ## Web Service Usage ##

 To use the web service API, you must create a new
 `MaxMind.GeoIP2.WebServiceClient` object with your `userID` and `licenseKey`.
 You may also specify the fall-back locales, the host, timeout, or the request
 timeout.
 You may then call the sync or async method corresponding to the
-specific end point, passing it the IP address you want to look up.
+specific end point, passing it the IP address you want to look up or no
+parameters if you want to look up the current device.

 If the request succeeds, the method call will return a response class for the
 endpoint you called.
 This response in turn contains multiple model classes,